Eppo-exp/php-sdk/README.md

 ```

 To make the experience of using the library faster, there is an option to start a background polling for randomization params.
-This way background job will start calling the Eppo api, updating the config in the cache.
+This background job will start calling the Eppo api, updating the config in the cache.

 For this, create a file, e.g. `eppo-poller.php` with the contents: